-Initially a trumpet player, Dominic first played the horn at the age of 14 under the guidance of freelance hornist and music teacher John Little.
-He later studied under professor D. Bruce Heim at the University of Louisville, where he graduated summa cum laude with a Bachelor of Music degree in horn performance.
-He has received additional instruction from a number of esteemed teachers and performers, including Julie Landsman, Randy C. Gardner, Sarah Willis, and Peter Kurau.
-Most recently, he completed three semesters of graduate coursework at the Shepherd School of Music at Rice University under the tutelage of world-renowned horn pedagogue William VerMeulen.
+Initially a trumpet player, Dominic first played the horn at age 14 under the guidance of John P. Little.
+He later studied with professor D. Bruce Heim at the University of Louisville, where he graduated summa cum laude with a Bachelor of Music degree in horn performance.
+More recently, he returned to school and completed three semesters of graduate coursework at the Shepherd School of Music at Rice University under the tutelage of William VerMeulen.

 Dominic was born in Cincinnati, Ohio, grew up in the small town of Holderness, New Hampshire, then spent twelve years in Louisville, Kentucky.
 He has now lived in seven states and two countries and finds it increasingly difficult to answer the question, “Where are you from?”